Ravager11220/Ravager11220/README.md

 # Hi, I'm Ravager

 I am a Computer Science undergraduate focused on systems-level programming, network architecture, and security primitives.
 I like building tools that look under the hood of how software interacts with hardware and networks.
 I also practice OPSEC like a lifestyle.
-I like to delve into the deepest layer of everything and get full clarity on the subject.(This sometimes leads to unconventional hobbies)
+Im obsessed with delving into the deepest layer of everything and get full clarity on the subject.(This sometimes leads to unconventional hobbies lmao)

 ## Current Focus Areas
 - **Low-Level Networking:** Building custom packet analysis tools and transport layer abstractions.